The translation of this document is outdated.

 [17 July 2008]

-Section 99.4 If the by-law of the local
+Section 99.4 If the by-laws of the local

 government or another external legal act does not specify the

-duty to contest the administrative act or the actual action of
+obligation to contest the administrative act or the actual action

-the joint institution, the administrative acts and actual action
+of the joint institution, the administrative acts and actual

 Local governments that established the joint institution